njablonski/ExeniaCampaign/README.md

 ### Readiness

-Readiness represents the condition of equipment and personnel needed to operate a carrier or fighter wing.
+Readiness represents the condition of equipment and personnel needed to operate a Carrier or Starfighter Wing.
 There are four levels of readiness, each with its own affect on a Carrier or Starfighter Wing:

 <table class="tg">
 <thead>